In Western Australia

 For current updates on these issues, please go to: News

 The CWA is concerned at the cost to users of the ambulance service in Western Australia as well as inadequate funding provided to ambulance subcentres in regional Western Australia.

-The CWA is now asking the Parliament of Western Australia Legislative Council to support measures which will:
+The CWA is now asking the Parliament of Western Australia Legislative Council (through our petition with over 4,000 signatures) to support measures which will: